libsdl-org/SDL/docs/README-migration.md

 The following symbols have been removed:
 * SDL_MIX_MAXVOLUME - mixer volume is now a float between 0.0 and 1.0

+## SDL_clipboard.h

+SDL_GetClipboardText() and SDL_GetPrimarySelectionText() return a const pointer to temporary memory, which does not need to be freed.
+You can use SDL_ClaimTemporaryMemory() to convert it to a non-const pointer that should be freed when you're done with it.

 ## SDL_cpuinfo.h

 The intrinsics headers (mmintrin.h, etc.) have been moved to `<SDL3/SDL_intrin.h>` and are no longer automatically included in SDL.h.